atonalfreerider/PianoVisionFormatter/README.md

 Converts piano MuseScore .mscz MusicXML .musicxml or MIDI .mid files to PianoVision json format

-BUG: MuseScore and MusicXML tempo interpretation is not working.
+BUG: MuseScore and MusicXML tempo interpretation and measure timing is not working.
 The tick conversion is very wrong.
-BUG: The notes are also sometimes inaccurate
+BUG: The notes are also sometimes inaccurate.
+BUG: midi is not distinguishing between main piano and other piano.
+BUG: MuseScore does not handle pickup measures correctly.

 Reference: